zippo227/Xamarin-Forms-Labs/README.md

 Xamarin Forms Labs
 =====================

-**Xamarin Forms Labs** is a open source project that aims to provide a powerful and cross platform set of controls tailored to work with [Xamarin Forms](http://xamarin.com/forms).
+**XLabs** is a open source project that aims to provide a powerful and cross platform set of services and controls tailored to work with Xamarin and [Xamarin Forms](http://xamarin.com/forms).

 Call for action for all Xamarin Developers, embrace this project and share your controls and services with the community, add your own control to the toolkit.

 **Important for developers**
-The master branch is the current development branch and the next release for 2.0.
+The master branch is the current development branch.
-The v.1.2 is the stable branch.
+The v.2.0 is the stable branch.

 **Available controls**